paulgb/subsample/README.rst

     > sample --approximate -f 0.15 my_data.csv > my_sample.csv

-Equivalently, we can supply a percentage instead of a fraction by switching the ``-f`` to a ``-p``::
+Equivalently, supply a percentage instead of a fraction by switching the ``-f`` to a ``-p``::

     > sample --approximate -p 15 my_data.csv > my_sample.csv